-KAA and CAL have now been verified as advantageous designs for a learning system.
-KAA builds a foundation model for driving scene identification by acquiring and accumulating knowledge from different single-label datasets via monotask learning.
-The CAL module then adapts this foundation model for multitasking.
-An ablation study was conducted to gauge their respective contributions, with results summarized in TABLE \ref{tab:ablat2}.
+KAA and CAL have now been verified as advantageous designs: KAA builds a knowledge foundation for driving scene identification by acquiring and accumulating information from heterogeneous single-label source data via monotask learning.
+CAL adapts this foundation model to the multi-label target data.
+An ablation study was conducted to gauge their respective contributions, with results summarized in TABLE \ref{tab:abla1}.

-The baseline model in this experimentation is a multitask classification model whose deep encoder is the Swin-B pretrained on ImageNet.
+The baseline model in this ablation study is a multitask classification model whose deep encoder is Swin-B pretrained on ImageNet.
 This baseline model achieves task accuracies ranging from 17.1\% to 64.4\%, resulting in an average accuracy of 36.6\%.
-The low accuracy observed indicates a lack of knowledge regarding driving scene identification.
+Its low accuracy indicates that ImageNet possesses insufficient knowledge regarding driving scene identification.

 Adoption of the foundation model as the deep encoder boosts the average accuracy to 67.9\%, representing a substantial increase of 31.3\%.
 This gain is attributed to the comprehensive knowledge regarding driving scenes acquired by KAA from diverse single-label datasets.
 For instance, the accuracy in identifying Road Function, a unique attribute specific to driving scenes, had an increase of 60.3\%.
 Furthermore, the task accuracies for identifying the environmental attributes, Time of Day and Weather, each rise by over 50\%.
 Consequently, the task accuracies now span from 48.1\% to 92.8\%.
-However, there is still clear room for improvement.
-The gains in identifying Weather-related Road Condition and Intersection are limited, primarily due to the shift in data distribution in real-world scenarios compared to the marginal distributions in the single-labeled datasets.
+However, room for improvement are clearly present.
+The gains in identifying Weather-related Road Condition and Intersection are limited, primarily due to a large shift in driving scene data distribution compared to the marginal distributions in the single-labeled datasets.

 CAL, designed to address the limitation of KAA's monotask learning approach, effectively improves the average accuracy to 90.1\% with only two iterations, corresponding to another increase of 22.2\%.
 At the task level, accuracies have reached the range from 83.6\% to 96.3\%.
 With three additional iterations, the task accuracies in identifying Weather and Road Function are improved by at least 5\%, further boosting the average accuracy to 92.7\%.
-The efficient improvement in the accuracy of multitask-based driving scene classification demonstrates CAL's effectiveness in integrating knowledge acquired through monotask learning on single-label datasets into knowledge suitable for multi-label scene identification.